-The Ozone Maintenance Plan was adopted early in 1996.
+The first Ozone Maintenance Plan was adopted early in 1996.
 This plan called for expansion of the existing vehicle inspection and maintenance program and enhanced testing.
 The plan also required the TAC to review any exceedances that may occur over the term of the plan and report their recommendations, including any corrective measures.
 The TAC reconvened in December of 1996 to begin review of the exceedance of the ozone standard that occurred in Portland during the 1996 ozone season.
 Following the TAC review and recommendations, the redesignation to attainment status for ozone was granted in April of 1997.
 During the summer of 1998 there were four exceedances of the one-hour standard in the Portland area, three of which were at one site.
 These exceedances, in combination with the 1996 exceedance would normally have constituted a violation of the one-hour ozone standard and triggered the appropriate responses defined in the maintenance plan.
-But this did not occur because the one-hour standard had just been replaced by the new eight-hour standard, which was not violated by these exceedances.
-However, in May of 1999, the DC Circuit Court of Appeals remanded the new eight-hour ozone standard (along with the new PM{2.5} standard) in response to a special interest appeal challenging EPA's authority to implement the new standards.
+But this did not occur because the one-hour standard had just been replaced by the eight-hour standard, which was not violated by these exceedances.
+However, in May of 1999, the DC Circuit Court of Appeals remanded the new eight-hour ozone standard (along with the new PM2.5 standard) in response to a special interest appeal challenging EPA's authority to implement the new standards.
 Following a failed petition to the Court of Appeals for rehearing, the EPA successfully petitioned the U.S. Supreme Court to review the underlying issues.
 The new standards have since been upheld (effective March 26, 2002), but, in the meantime, the EPA had moved to reinstate the old one-hour standard, effective October 18, 2000.
 This caused a violation for the three-year period from 1996 through 1998 based on the series of exceedances described above.
 SWCAA and the Oregon Department of Environmental Quality (DEQ) negotiated with EPA Region 10 to determine that contingency measures in the Ozone Maintenance Plan need not be implemented as a result of this "retroactive" violation.
-There have been no exceedances in the Portland/Vancouver area of the one-hour or eight-hour ozone standard since 1998.
+Since 1998 there has only been one exceedance of the eight-hour ozone standard in Portland/Vancouver.